The Supreme Court’s rejection of affirmative action is one of several factors changing college admissions.

 Screen%2BShot%2B2020-07-05%2Bat%2B7.47.28%2BPM.jpg

 Demonstrating enthusiasm for a favored institution, e.g., via repeat visits or participation in a campus summer program, has been a time-honored way for applicants to earn “extra points.”
-Since the strategy has largely been employed by wealthier families, it can be expected to come under scrutiny, as well.
+Since the strategy has largely been employed by wealthier families, it might have been expected to come under scrutiny, as well.
+That said, colleges are scrambling more than they used to, especially if they’ve had significant percentages of international students, and believing that a candidate is a sure bet, even at the last minute, can be a powerful incentive to offer an acceptance.

 Screen%2BShot%2B2020-07-05%2Bat%2B8.09.48%2BPM.jpg